statechannels/statechannels/packages/nitro-protocol/docs/wallet-dev-tutorial/outcomes.md

 - at least one asset holder (which in turn is tied to a specific asset type such as ETH or an ERC20 token)
 - for each asset holder, an array of (destination, amount) pairs known as an `Allocation`, and indicating a payout of amount tokens to destination.

 The destination here might be an external destination (which means the assets will get paid out to an ethereum address) or a channelId.
+In the code snippet below, we import `convertAddressToBytes32` to convert an ethereum address to an external destination.

 :::tip
 In nitro protocol, channels can allocate funds to other channels!